 All new construction (including building additions) requires submittal of two site plans to the Planning Department that locates all trees over 8” diameter within 100’ of construction.
 See our Residential Permitting Process guidelines pdf) for further information.
 Back to top

 How do I request a zoning verification letter?

-Please either e-mail or fax a sample letter of the information you are requesting to the Planning Department.
+Please mail a sample letter of the information you are requesting and fee to the Planning Department.
 Be sure to include property address or Sidwell number.
-The fee is $50.00, checks made payable to the City of Southfield and can be mailed to our office.
+Please see the most updated department fee schedule on our main department page.
+Checks should be made payable to the City of Southfield.
 Back to top

 What new projects are going on in Southfield?